Glubs9/bytecodemacro/README.md

 	- remove all other temporary test files
 	- remove the example files in meta and move them to the documentation for some examples
 	- do something about those long ass import statements
+	- add error / semantics checking for the returned bytecode
+	- add more examples
+		- optimization macros?
+		- steal from examples of lisp macros